 File your application

 Excellent.
 You've got all that lined up.
 Now it's time to fill in the passport application, which you'll find on the Australian Passport Office website.
 You can either do that online, or head into your nearest Post Office to get a hard copy.
 Make sure you fill out everything.
 It sounds obvious, but one skipped question and your application won't go through, so take your time and double- check.

 You'll also need another person to fill in some information.
 This person is called a guarantor of your application.
 They need to be over 18 and have known you for at least 12 months but not be a relative or someone living at the same address.
 They must also be a current passport holder or on the electoral role.
 And they'll need to sign the back of one of photos, too, as well as writing "This is a true photograph of …" then your name.

 Remember too: no fancy purple pens!
 Everything must be in black ink.
 It's a legal requirement.

 A few final checks

 Okay, you've got everything in order.
 Now all you have to do is find your nearest Post Office for an interview.
 This interview is really easy, and they'll just ask you a few formal questions and check your form and photo to make sure everything is in order.
-You pay $250 for a standard passport (there are different prices for kids', seniors' and other groups).
+You'll pay your passport application fee.

 Next, they'll send off your application, so all you need to do is wait.
 You should have your Australian passport in about three weeks.
 If you need one in a super hurry, ask about the priority processing service.